AndrewBudziszek/RESUME.md/README.md

 _May 2014 - November 2016_

 Assists IT Staff in conceptualizing and development of new and existing software programs and applications.
 Write, translate, and code software programs and applications according to specifications.
 Test software and resolve any defects found.
 Run and monitor software performance tests on new and existing programs for the purposes of correcting errors, isolating areas for improvement, and general debugging.

+## Projects
+These projects are described at a high level as to not give away any trade secrets.

+### Real Estate Investment Web Application - Northwestern Mutual
+In this project, my team and I created and maintained a web application that helped our business partners keep track of and make decisions about investments.
+This was a fullstack web application Javascript across the stack.
+React.js for the front end.
+Node.js for the backend services(API).
+Our database was MS SQL.
+All of this was hosted on AWS using Kubernetes for orchestration of deployment of our containers.
+We were responsible for the ENTIRE stack.
+This includes but is not limited to the following:

+* Designing AND Implementing UI/UX
+* Implementing API services
+* Data Modeling and Implementation
+* Writing Tests
+* Keeping Docker images up to date
+* Implementing CI/CD pipeline using Gitlab CI

+### Dots Bounce/Float - Sonny Brooks Studios
+Developed 2 iOS games using Objective C and Swift.
+Uploaded them to the App Store where they hung out for 2 years before being killed by iOS updating to 64-bit.
+Also, my fault for being a young developer and not using git properly.
+Lost a lot of code.
+But it was a great experience and learned a ton!

 ## Education
 ### University of Wisconsin - Milwaukee, B.S.
 Computer Science